Why it's important to know the true value of your farm

 Understanding the farm business value is useful for more than just sale situations.
 Financial experts say both general assessments and more in-depth business valuations are practical in multiple ways, including developing tax and transition plans.

-Lise Deleurme, an accountant based in Notre-Dame-de-Lourdes, Man., says her experience shows most farmers and farm families have an accurate idea of what their farms are worth, whether or not they have actually totaled the numbers.
+Lise Deleurme, an accountant based in Notre-Dame-de-Lourdes, Man., says her experience shows most farmers and farm families have an accurate idea of what their farms are worth, whether or not they have actually totalled the numbers.

 However, before making finance-related recommendations, on decisions like incorporation, gifting, bringing new people into the business, Deleurme generally works with her clients to put actual values to paper.

 Formal numbers, she says, naturally inform better and more accurate advice.
 This is particularly true when it comes to evaluating businesses for tax exemptions, as well as in succession planning scenarios where parents are trying to address both farming and non-farming children fairly.

 The process can also uncover issues, such as discrepancies in ownership.
 In her experience, Deleurme says farm families sometimes believe an asset - usually land - is owned by one person, or jointly owned, only for a value assessment to reveal otherwise.